abaikov/cnstra/docs/core/overview.md

 slug: /core/overview
 ---

-Graph-routed, type-safe orchestration for reactive apps — no global event bus.
+Graph-routed, type-safe orchestration for reactive apps — more like a distributed command pattern than an event bus, with ownership (only the owner neuron can emit signals through its collaterals) and explicit data flow.

 CNStra models your app as a typed neuron graph.
 You explicitly start a run with `cns.stimulate(...)`; CNStra then performs a deterministic, hop-bounded traversal from collateral → dendrite → returned signal.